munificent/ui-as-code/ideas/decorators.md

 Foo(args) with expr
 ```

-where `args` is an argument list an `expr` is some expression, desugars to:
+where `Foo` is some callable entity, `args` is an argument list, and `expr` is
+some expression, desugars to:

 ```dart
 Foo(args, expr)